24dakenlo/light-physics/README.md

 ## Wavelength of light

 Wavelength is an important feature of light, because the nature and the behavior of light strongly depends on its wavelength.
 Wavelength is defined for a wave whose pattern is sinusoidal.
 "Sinusoidal" means, it is described by a trigonometry function such as sine and cosine.
 The wavelength is the distance between a peak and the nearest peak (or bottom to the nearest bottom).
-A Greek letter $\lambda$ is conventionally and popularly used to descrive wavelength.
-Therefore, it is a good idea to use $\lambda$ when you describe wavelength unless enough reason to choose other specific symbols.
+A Greek letter $\lambda$ is conventionally and popularly used to describe wavelength.

 A very important fact: a photon's energy $E$ is directly connected to the wavelenght $\lambda$ by a formula:

 $E=\frac{hc}{\lambda}$,

-$where$, $h\fallingdotseq 6.63\times10^{-34}$ J s is the Planck constant and $c\fallingdotseq 3.00\times10^{8} \text{m s}^{-1}$ is the speed of light, both of which are fundamental constants in physics.
+$where$, $h\fallingdotseq 6.63\times10^{-34}$ J s is the "Planck constant" and $c\fallingdotseq 3.00\times10^{8} \text{m s}^{-1}$ is the "speed of light", both of which are fundamental constants in physics.
 Let's try some exercises:

 #### Exercise 1-1: Derive enery of a photon in case (1) $\lambda = 450\text{ nm}$, (2) $\lambda = 680\text{ nm}$.
 Answer: (1) $E=6.63\times10^{-34}\text{J s}\times 3.00\times 10^{8} \text{m s}^{-1}/(450\times 10^{-9} \text{m})=4.4\times 10^{-19}\text{ J}$.
 (2) $E=2.9\times 10^{-19}\text{ J}$.